ukmadlz/docs/docs/developers/developing-new-provider.md

 * The schema - how the table will look in the database - column names and types.
 * Implement the main table resolver function that will fetch the data from the third-party SDK and pass it to the SDK.
   * The SDK will automatically read the data and insert it into the table column using a default naming convention.
 The default naming convention is to CamelCase; in other words, if a column-name is `some_name`, the field name in the struct that you pass to the SDK should be: `SomeName`.
 If you want a different name or logic, you can implement a column resolver.

+## Publishing a provider

+To publish a provider so that it can be downloaded and added via the [`cloudquery init <provider>`](/docs/cli/commands/provider) command you'll need to [raise an issue](https://github.com/cloudquery/cloudquery/issues) with the relevant details so that we can add it to our registry.